 I just don't care that there are a couple more weeks left of the summer season.
 That's a technicality as far as I'm concerned.
 As soon as back-to-school hits (which happens to be today) I declare it casserole season until the tulips start blooming in the garden.
-And even then we can likely sneak in a few more casseroles until Memorial Day weekend.
+And even then we can likely sneak in a few more casseroles like this Chicken Tortellini version until Memorial Day weekend.
 Who's with me?

 And if you follow along on Instagram you've been seeing me roast chickens and turkey year round in my outdoor electric roaster.
 It's such an awesome appliance and it leaves the oven free and the kitchen cool.
 It also leaves me with lots of extra food to make things like this Chicken Tortellini Casserole.
 Win-win.